-Desert tortoises, other small animals (including coyotes, kit foxes, gray foxes, badgers, ringtails, bobcats, skunks, kangaroo rats, kangaroo mice, pocket mice, pack rats, and ground squirrels), reptiles (such as lizards and snakes), and arthropods (scorpions and tarantulas) are documented in this segment and are anticipated to begin using the crossings within three months to a year after construction.
+Currently, tortoise barrier fencing extends along US 93 from I-15 to the southern limit of this project at MP 75.24 in Clark County.
+Desert tortoises, other small animals, reptiles, and arthropods have been documented in this segment and are anticipated to begin using the crossings within three months to a year after construction.
 However, the tortoise barrier fencing is immediately effective.
 Effectiveness monitoring conducted by USFWS in 2010 for the southern segment of US 93 suggests that the fence eliminates tortoise road mortality when adequately maintained and facilitates connectivity through stormwater culverts, such that approximately 50% of adult tortoises that enter a culvert use it to cross underneath the road (USFWS unpublished data).
 Long-term maintenance of the tortoise crossings and fencing is crucial to the continued effectiveness of the project.
 Regular inspections of tortoise fencing and crossings would occur, particularly after storm events, to identify locations where maintenance is needed.